kyladawon/recipe_model/README.md

 **Conclusion**

 We received a p-value of about 0.34, which is greater than our significance level of 0.05.
 Therefore, we fail to reject our null hypothesis that the precision for `few_counts` (reviews with review_count < 4) and `many_counts` (reviews with review_count >= 4) are approximately the same.

-Any differences we may have observed were most likely due to random chance.
+- There is no difference in the precision based on the review_count, which means our model is not unfair estimator for the popularity of recipes based on the number of reviews they have, no matter whether the number is small or large.
+- However, we cannot be completely certain about this conclusion, and it is possible that if we chose a different threshold other than 4, we may see a significant difference in the precision of reviews with and without review_count